 - Exam registration requirements

-The condition for standing for the exam is that the midterm paper is approved.
+- It is a condition for standing for the exam that a paper has been presented and accepted.

 - Marking scale